Triple J Hottest 100: 1992–1995: The Hottest 100

 Realising that the poll's results were unlikely to significantly change from year to year, Triple J rested the Hottest 100 in 1992 and relaunched it as an annual poll the following year.
-The newly launched poll required listeners to vote for their favourite songs of that year.
-Denis Leary's comedy anthem "Asshole" was voted number 1 in 1993.
+The new system required listeners to vote for their favourite songs of that year.
+Denis Leary's comedy anthem "Asshole" was voted number one in 1993.

 The inaugural Hottest 100 compilation CD, Triple J Hottest 100 (The Hottest Of The Hottest), was released by ABC Music in 1994.
-Denis Leary's "Asshole" was voted in the number-one position in that year, while the radio-edited version of Ween's "Push the Little Daisies", featuring a sample of musician Prince howling in place of the word "shit", appeared on the CD.

 1996–2016: Rise in Australian music

-In 1996, Spiderbait became the first Australian act to reach number 1.
+In 1996, Spiderbait became the first Australian act to reach number one.
 Since 1999, Australian acts have made up the majority of the polls.

 The first Hottest 100 DVD, Triple J Hottest 100: The Hottest Videos For 2002, was released in 2002.
 Queens of the Stone Age's "No One Knows" was voted into the top position in that year, while Grinspoon, Motor Ace, Darren Hanlon, Machine Translations and Ms Dynamite were other Hottest 100 artists featured on the release.

-In 2003, Powderfinger became the first act to be featured three times in the top-10 poll, with "(Baby I've Got You) On My Mind", "Sunsets" and "Love Your Way" placing in the 4th, 7th and 10th places, respectively.
-All three songs appeared on the 2003 Vulture Street full-length studio album, which attained "6 x Platinum" sales in Australia.
+In 2003, Powderfinger became the first act to be featured three times within the top 10 of the countdown, with "(Baby I've Got You) On My Mind", "Sunsets" and "Love Your Way" being voted in at No. 4, No. 7, and No. 10, respectively.

 After its beginnings as a write-in poll, the Hottest 100 progressed to phone-in voting, which then progressed to SMS and online voting.
 In 2003, only web votes through the Triple J website were accepted, with registration required and a limit of 10 votes applied.
 In 2004, the guidelines were expanded so that voters were entitled to 10 internet votes and 10 SMS votes.

-In 2014, Chet Faker, stage name of Nick Murphy, repeated Powderfinger's achievement from 2003 by placing three times in the top 10 positions.
-Faker reached the number-one spot with "Talk Is Cheap" and the 7th and 8th positions, respectively, with "Gold" and "1998".
-All three songs came from Faker's 2014 album Built On Glass.
-Chet Faker placed a total of four times in the entire poll, with a cover version of Sonia Dada's "You Don't Treat Me No Good" in the 22nd position.
-The 2014 Hottest 100 poll received a still-standing record of 2,099,707 million votes, cast by 258,762 voters from 188 countries.
+In 2014, Chet Faker repeated Powderfinger's achievement from 2003 by placing three times in the top 10 positions.
+Faker reached the number one spot with "Talk Is Cheap" and the seventh and eighth positions respectively, with "Gold" and "1998".
+All three songs came from Faker's 2014 album Built on Glass.
+Chet Faker placed a total of four times in the entire poll, with a Like a Version cover of Sonia Dada's "You Don't Treat Me No Good" in the 22nd position.
+The 2014 Hottest 100 poll received a record of 2,099,707 million votes, cast by 258,762 voters from 188 countries.